PhilipVigus/CV/README.md

 - Before starting at Makers Academy I taught myself to build and deploy a full-stack project using Express, MongoDB and the PUG templating language.
 The result of this is my [Trailers](https://github.com/PhilipVigus/trailers-express) project
 - At Makers Academy
   - I taught myself React alongside the regular curriculum areas
-  - I was regularly given extremely positive feedback by team members and pair partners on how well I was able to facilitate their learning without spoonfeeding them solutions
+  - I was regularly given extremely positive feedback by team members and pair partners on how well I facilitated their learning without spoonfeeding them solutions
   - I mentored two members of a later cohort, helping them get the most out of the course by offering technical and pastoral advice and guidance based on my experience
 - While recovering from ill-health I taught myself to compose and synthesize classical music

+#### High emotional intelligence

+I am extremely self-aware, and am able to empathize effectively with others.
+This helps in a wide variety of ways.
+At Makers Academy I was able to resolve a number of difficult situations while working in groups
+- Towards the end of one project it became clear that there was a split in the group.
+One side was focused on getting as much done as possible, with one person adding a lot of code at the last minute that others did not understand.
+The other side was more interested in ensuring that the work represented the entire group.
+I identified this problem early, and helped the group reach a compromise that everyone was happy with
+- It helps me give constructive, critical feedback when pair programming in a way that is non-threatening and helpful.
+I also quickly identify when I make mistakes or do things that inadvertently upset other people, and am very receptive to feedback on how to improve

 #### Leadership